 Elgar Parishad case: Vernon Gonsalves on oxygen support after contracting dengue in prison

-His wife, lawyer Susan Abraham, told Scroll.in that he should have been admitted to hospital ‘long back’.
+His wife, lawyer Susan Abraham, told Scroll.in that the 65-year-old undertrial should have been admitted to hospital ‘long back’.

-Activist Vernon Gonsalves, who is among the accused persons in the Elgar Parishad case, is on oxygen support after contracting dengue in prison, his wife, lawyer Susan Abraham, told Scroll.in on Thursday.
-Abraham said that he should have been admitted to hospital “long back”.
+Activist Vernon Gonsalves, who is among those accused in the Elgar Parishad case, is on oxygen support in Mumbai’s JJ Hospital after contracting dengue in prison, his wife, lawyer Susan Abraham, told Scroll.in on Thursday.

+Abraham said that the 65-year-old undertrial should have been admitted to hospital “long back”.
+He was in Taloja jail in Navi Mumbai.

 The activist’s lawyer Krutika Agarwal told National Investigation Agency court in Mumbai on Thursday that there was also a possibility that her client may be suffering from pneumonia.
-Gonsalves is admitted in the city’s JJ Hospital.

 During the hearing, Agarwal told judge Rajesh J Kataria that Abraham had not been allowed to meet Gonsalves in the hospital.

-The court allowed Abraham and the activist’s brother Hillary Gonsalves to meet the 65-year-old at the hospital daily for half an hour till September 11.
+The court allowed Abraham and the activist’s brother Hillary Gonsalves to meet the undertrial at the hospital daily for half an hour till September 11.
 The judge directed that all security precautions should be followed during the visits.

 The court passed the order while hearing a petition by Vernon Gonsalves seeking temporary bail on medical grounds, according to PTI.
 The plea will be heard next on September 15.